themightyboosh/dc-url-short/API_DOCUMENTATION.md

-# Monumental URL Shortener API Documentation
+# Monumental Link Manager API Documentation

 ## Overview
-The Monumental URL Shortener provides a comprehensive API for creating, managing, and tracking short URLs.
+The Monumental Link Manager provides a comprehensive API for creating, managing, and tracking short URLs.
 This service is designed for internal use within the Monumental organization and integrates with Google authentication.

 ## Base URL
 - **Production**: `https://go.monumental-i.com`